-Below is a quick overview of the 2021 Never Summer snowboards lineup.
+The following is a quick overview of the 2022 Never Summer snowboards lineup.

-Then I'll look at each board and put them into the categories where I see them fitting best.
+Then I'll place each board into the categories where I see them fitting best.

-I have categorized Never Summer's 2020-21 collection below.
-This is according to the categories here at SnowboardingProfiles.com and not necessarily the same as how Never Summer categorizes them.
+Below I have categorized Never Summer's 2021-22 lineup.
+This is according to the categories here at SnowboardingProfiles.com and not necessarily the same as how Never Summer might label them.